mingyudu/MTV-PAR/README.md

 This is the repository for the paper

->Time-varying $\ell_0$ optimization for spike inference from multi-trial calcium recordings'
+>Time-varying $\ell_0$ optimization for spike inference from multi-trial calcium recordings.

-It contains the code for the simulation study and real data analysis of the Multi-Trial time-Varying Penalized Auto-Regression (MTV-PAR) method.
+It contains the C++ code and R scripts for the simulation study and real data analysis of the Multi-Trial time-Varying Penalized Auto-Regression (MTV-PAR) method.

 ## Introduction